 - To recognize positive responses to disciplinary actions, a period of one year during which an employee experiences no disciplinary problems will result in previous disciplinary documentation not being forwarded to hiring managers during transfer (within the fellowship) considerations.

 - All of the above steps may not be followed in some instances.
-Xenos reserves the right to exercise discretion in discipline based on the nature of the problem, the potential for appropriate resolution and any other pertinent considerations.
+Dwell reserves the right to exercise discretion in discipline based on the nature of the problem, the potential for appropriate resolution and any other pertinent considerations.
 Prior probation or termination warning is not a requirement for termination.

 - Employees who believe that they have been disciplined too severely or without good cause are encouraged to bring this to the attention of the Human Resources Department.
-The Xenos Management Team may be used to consult and rule on a given employee concern.
+The Dwell Management Team may be used to consult and rule on a given employee concern.